SAFETY AT CAMP THREE R's

 - Food is handled following the Ontario food handling laws and guidelines.

-- If a camper becomes ill at camp for any reason, they will be isolated until proper assessment can be done.
+- If a camper becomes ill at any of our programs for any reason, they will be isolated until proper assessment can be done.
 This may warrant calling medical services to our location or transferring the child to where they can receive medical care.
-This same procedure will be followed if a child is injured at camp.
+This same procedure will be followed if a child is injured at any of our programs.
 It will be determined by a medical professional how to proceed with medical care.
 All procedures outlined in registration documents will be followed and parents/guardians will be notified.
 Parents may need to pick up their child as well.

-- If a camper is unsafe to self or others, parents/guardians will be notified immediately and a conversation will be had to determine if the child can remain in camp.
+- If a participant is unsafe to self or others, parents/guardians will be notified immediately and a conversation will be had to determine if the child can remain in camp.

 - CHILD/CHILDREN MUST REMAIN HOME IF THEY ARE ILL.